brandur/sorg/content/drafts/canonical-log-lines.md

 ORDER BY 1;
 ```

-That's pretty handy already, but we can take it a step further.
-To track who's
+That's useful already, but we can take it a step further by joining against
-upgraded and who hasn't, we've introduced a field on every merchant that keeps
+other information in our warehouse.
+To track who's upgraded and who hasn't,
-track of their minimum TLS version (`merchants.minimum_tls_version`).
-To
+we've introduced a field on every merchant that keeps track of their minimum
-prevent merchants from regressing to an old TLS version after they've started
+TLS version (`merchants.minimum_tls_version`).
+To prevent merchants from
-using a new one, we lock them into making TLS requests that only use their
+regressing to an old TLS version after they've started using a new one, we lock
-minimum version or newer.
+them into making TLS requests that only use their minimum version or newer.

 I'd like to see which merchants flagged into a pre-1.2 TLS version have since
-upgraded their integrations recently so that I can track our progress towards
+upgraded their integrations to help track our progress towards total
-total deprecation.
+deprecation.
 By joining my table of canonical lines with one containing
-merchant information, I can this from Redshift easily by asking for all
+merchant information, I can easily get this from Redshift by asking for all
 merchants on old TLS versions who have not made a request using a pre-1.2
 version of TLS in the past week: